 The OEC is funding seven family childcare networks across the state.
 The funding of these networks are to increase the supply of infants and toddlers, reduce administrative costs of family childcare providers through technical assistance, training, and back office support.
-As OEC works with providers to make infant and toddler care more affordable, the expectation is that providers will pass on the cost

-savings to families, thereby increasing both access and affordability of care.
+As OEC works with providers to make infant and toddler care more affordable, the expectation is that providers will pass on the cost savings to families, thereby increasing both access and affordability of care.

-Start-up funding.
-Describe:

 Technical assistance support.
 Describe:

-Recruitment of providers.
-Describe:

-Tiered payment rates (as discussed in 4.3.2).
-Describe:

 Support for improving business practices, such as management training, paid sick leave, and shared services.
 Describe:

-Accreditation supports.
-Describe:

-Child Care Health Consultation.
-Describe:

 Mental Health Consultation.
-Describe:

-Other.
-Describe: